Today’s 10-Year Refinance Rates

 How we source rates and rate trends

-Lenders often reward shorter loan terms with lower interest rates.
-A 10-year refinance often comes with a meaningfully better rate than a 20- or 30-year loan.
+Lenders often reward shorter loan terms with lower interest rates — a 10-year refinance frequently comes with a meaningfully better rate than a 20- or 30-year loan.

 Refinance Rate Comparison Example

-Here’s an example of how much shorter loan terms affect payments and lifetime interest using an example $300,000 loan at 6.5%.
+Here’s how shorter loan terms affect monthly payments and lifetime interest on a $300,000 loan at 6.5%:

 Refinance TermExample Interest RateMonthly P&I PaymentTotal Interest Paid